 This is your start too.

 On average, it takes a person three months to buy a barn door hardware kit.
 Why?
 Because barn door hardware is a simple idea that involves occasionally complex decisions.
-All those decisions start with the Look and your Budget.
+All those decisions start with the look you are trying to accomplish and your budget.